tiggerbob/PWSH-Comp.-Club-Problems-24-25/DNACompare/DNACompare.md

 ## Input Format
 First Line will be DNA of offpsring
 Second Line will be a single integer $n$
-The following %n% lines consists of original parent DNAs
+The following $n$ lines consists of original parent DNAs

 ## Contraints
 1 $\leq$ $k$ $\leq$ 300 <br>